felixlopz/hubrise-test-task/content/docs/faqs/en/connect-multiple-instances-same-app.md

 position: 130
 layout: documentation
 meta:
-  title: Connecting Multiple Instances of the Same App on HubRise
+  title: Connecting Multiple Instances of the Same App - HubRise
   description: Step-by-step instructions to connect multiple instances of the same app to a single HubRise location.
 Feature mainly used to connect food delivery platforms.
 ---